philippkrauss/powerpi/README.md

 The camera needs to be enabled using `raspi-config` first, but after that, no surprises at all.

 I created a script located in `/scripts_powerpi` to take the foto and scheduled it to run at the top of every hour using crontab.
-For the beginning, the cron expression is `0 9,10,11,12,13,14,15,16 * * *`.
+For the beginning, the cron expression is `0 * * * *`.
-Since I am relying on dailight, it makes no sense to take fotos at night.

 Foto size is about 200k at a resolution of 640*480, which seems like a reasonable size when buffering it for 2-3 weeks.

 ### poor lighting

-Since the powerpi is relying on daylight coming through a north-facing window, I do not expect to get too many good fotos at all.
+Since the powerpi is relying on daylight coming through a north-facing window, I did not expect to get too many good fotos at all.
-In fact I am not yet sure that I will get any at all.
+In fact, during the first few days, none was usable.
-Therefore, I bought an LED ring with 12 LEDs which I plan to add around the camera.
+Therefore, I bought an LED ring with 12 LEDs which I glued below the camera.

 It should be possible to use GPIO to switch the LED ring on right before taking the foto and switch it off again afterwards.
 I found a blog describing how to do it: http://frederickvandenbosch.be/?p=1014

+Unfortunately, I was not able to get this running.
+The LED ring reacted completely random, if at all.
+I suspect the 3.3V logic level of the raspberry pi to be the reason, but it might just be my incopetence - I will give it a try again at a later point in time.

+For now, I found an alternative solution that worked right out of the box.
+I used an Arduino Nano (I have plenty of those lying around, they cost around 1-2 Dollars at aliexpress) to drive the LED ring.
+To switch it on and off, I wrote a small Arduino program that reads an input pin and switches the LEDs on if the PIN gets pulled LOW.
+To install pigpio, I used the commands `sudo apt-get install pigpio`, `sudo systemctl start pigpiod` and `sudo systemctl enable pigpiod`.
+I use PIN GPIO17 to connect the Arduino.
+Now, the pin can be controlled using the following commands

+* `pigs modes 17 w` sets the PIN to write mode and pulls it low initially
+* `pigs w 17 1` sets the PIN to high
+* `pigs w 17 0` sets the PIN to low

 ### OCR